CDRT/mk_docs/docs/ref/bios/settings/thinkstation/harddiskpass.md

 1. **Single Password** - Default.
 2. Dual Password (User+Admin).

+!!! info ""
-?> When a single HDP is set, the user must enter the user password to access files and applications on the storage drive.
+    When a single HDP is set, the user must enter the user password to access files and applications on the storage drive.

+!!! info ""
-?> The admin HDP is set and used by a system administrator.
+    The admin HDP is set and used by a system administrator.
 It enables the administrator to access any storage drive in a system or any computer connected in the same network.

+!!! info ""
-?> The administrator can also assign a user HDP for each computer in the network.
+    The administrator can also assign a user HDP for each computer in the network.
 The user of the computer can change the user HDP as desired, but only the administrator can remove the user HDP.

 <!-- TODO: confirm parameters -->